VGentile87/SHiP/charm/Decay_Search/2020_01/README_decay_search.txt

 Description: Header file where track and vertex variables and trees are declared.

 Script name: DsCuts.h
-Description: Datacard where cuts for the DS are defined
+Description: Datacard where cuts for the DS are defined (some cuts depends on dataset and should be set here)

 Script name: vtx_data_study.C
 Description: Code for the DS which requires in input the following files: